Buying Vs Hiring a Musical Instrument

 The only real downside in purchasing is getting some good knowledge about what your options are for purchase.
 There is little point in buying a sub-standard instrument that isn’t easy to play and won’t see you through a decent amount of time.
 You get what you pay for and badly manufactured, cheap instruments just aren’t worth the effort at all.
 If you see a clarinet outfit for £60 you can guarantee that it will be difficult to play, the keys won’t be aligned properly, and you will come across a whole host of problems very quickly.
 If you are teaching yourself, or have a teacher that isn’t good on their instrument knowledge you will quickly become dis-heartened and probably give up.

-When hiring an instrument check with the company what quality of instrument you will be getting.
+When hiring an instrument check with the company what quality of instrument you will be getting (although this should be made very obvious).
 There is little point in getting an instrument that is very basic and won’t enhance your learning journey.
-Most rental companies will offer differently priced instruments, but you should find explanations as to the different price brackets.
+Most hire companies will offer differently priced instruments, but you should find explanations as to the different price brackets.
 In general, this will be down to the initial cost of the instrument from when new.

 What Happens If I Don’t Enjoy It & Want to Give Up?

 If you have purchased your instrument, then you can look to sell it.
-If you bought it at a music shop they may be able to purchase it off you, or offer a commissioned rate sale for you.
+If you bought it at a music shop they may be able to purchase it off you, or offer a commission rate sale for you.
 Alternatively, on-line auction sites, or social media is the obvious place to sell it.
-If it is still in immaculate condition and fully working you shouldn’t see too much less than you paid for it.
+If it is still in immaculate condition and fully working you shouldn’t see too much less than you paid for it, although there is no guarantee on price.

 If you have hired, you should be able to simply return the instrument and have your payments cancelled.